 “This is incredibly confident storytelling that shows a deep understanding of the language of comics and the unique potential that sequential art has for communicating ideas.”

 Mark Romero, Ryan Best, HdE Ponosby.
 Look out for Paulina Ganucheau's variant cover!

-Incident Report #1: over 300% funded on Kickstarter, Attic Door Media's Incident Report is a story about public servants in a world where things are weird—
+Incident Report #1 achieved over 300% funding on Kickstarter, and I've seen issues two and three from this team as well.
+Attic Door Media's Incident Report is a story about public servants in a world where things are weird—

 The International Chimeran Administration (ICA) was designed to provide assistance to both the general population and Chimerans alike.
 Founded in 1949, the ICA has multiple branches in over 150 countries around the world.

 Almost since its inception, the ICA has supported communities by establishing a strong presence in the following fields:

 Above all, the ICA works to maintain peace, establish order and to contain the chaos that a world of super powers can bring.

 Incident Report is a modern-day super-powered comic book centred around agents for the ICA.
 Read more about the creators' ideas for their world in this interview with The Selkie!

 After producing issue 1, and having smashed a Kickstarter to produce issue two, Matt Loisel and team brought me on board to script-edit their second issue, and its follow-up mini.
 MURDER is about black superheroes saving abused animals, and racing against time to prevent a world disaster based in... animal telepathy?!
 Yes—And it's a cute, funny, romantic ride.
 Currently in the art production stage, MURDER #2 and #2.1 are available online now.